Behaviour Hub

 A second incident of behaviour which breaks PRIDE expectations.

-• Explain this is now repeated disruption and set detention.
+• Explain this is now repeated disruption, how this links to PRIDE, and set detention.

 • Record in SIMS and give clear detention timing details.